 When we tested early versions of ChatGPT’s cover letter writing abilities, the results were less than stellar.
 Here are a few examples:

-An entry-level investment banking job:
+An entry-level investment banking cover letter:

-An accounting internship:
+An accounting internship cover letter:

-Lead deckhand on a pirate ship:
+The cover letter for lead deckhand on a pirate ship:

 Overall, these are well-written cover letters.
 They follow general cover letter conventions, are polite, and explain why the writer is applying to the role.
 They also mention a few skills that might be necessary for success in the role, despite us not mentioning any skills as part of the prompt.